Florida's Drought Is The Worst In 25 Years | Weather.com

 But about two-thirds of the state is classified as in "extreme" drought, shown by the darker red contours in the map below.
 That's the most serious drought in Florida since spring 2001.

-The drought also extends through much of the Southeast, from southern Alabama to the mid-Atlantic states, and also from Texas and Louisiana to the Midwest.
+The drought also extends through much of the Southeast, from southern Alabama to the mid-Atlantic states, and also from Texas and Louisiana to parts of the Midwest.

 It has been one of the driest winters on record in parts of the Southeast, including Florida, according to the Southeast Regional Climate Center.
 This is a classic signature of a La Niña winter in the South.